-Chattanooga's most popular winter attraction continues for the fourth big year, again at the historic Chattanooga Choo Choo.
-Ice on the Landing is an outdoor ice rink that can accommodate your church, civic, social or any type of group as well as be the place for dates, celebrations and great, outdoor exercise.
+Chattanooga's most popular winter attraction celebrates its fifth big year in 2018, again at the historic Chattanooga Choo Choo.
+Named the Top Outdoor Ice Rink in Tennessee by Step Out, Ice on the Landing is an outdoor ice rink that can accommodate your church, civic, social or any type of group as well as be the place for dates, celebrations and great, outdoor exercise.
 Bring back your memories of childhood with ice skating in the outdoors under the beautiful gas lanterns of the terminal at the Choo Choo.
 Want a birthday celebration, Ice on the Landing is the place to be.
 For up to the date information and hours click HERE for the Ice on the Landing website.

 Backed by the Fletcher Bright Company, The 3 Sisters Festival (the three daughters of Fletcher Bright) has experienced a tremendous response since its 2007 inception, and featured a full schedule of some of the biggest names in bluegrass including Yonder Mountain String Band, Ricky Skaggs, Rhonda Vincent, Dan Tyminski and Del McCoury.
 Combining both traditional and contemporary bluegrass, this festival appeals to a wide age range.
 This two-day event is becoming a nationally known bluegrass gathering that will bring tourists to town and help cement our reputation as a music center on the river.